 The Coffey stills used to distill this whisky also add a special touch to the whiskey that is hard to put into words.
 It tastes purer and also has a lighter body.

 Why does Nikka use a Coffey still?

-This attention to detail also shows in the choice of barrels used for aging the Whisky.
-All casks are made on-site from fresh and new oak.
+This attention to detail also shows in the choice of barrels used for the aging process of the whisky.
+All casks are made on-site from fresh oak.

 Nikka Coffey Grain Whisky is a high-quality spirit with a complex and unusual flavor profile.
 It is smooth, with a bit of sweetness, comparable to a Bourbon, but with a more intense, sweet, and lasting aftertaste.
 It's hard not to like it because it has no discernible weakness.